rjinaga/IocServiceStack/docs/index.md

 ```

 ### Dependency Injection
-You can replace with another service which is already discovered by the IocServiceStack and registered, or add a new service.
+You can replace with another service which is already discovered by the IocServiceStack, or add a new service.

 ```c#
 var factoryService = configRef.GetFactoryService();